tebjan/StrideUIPageDemo/README.md

 ## Edit Stride Project

 ### Install the vvvv Stride Fork

-* Before running the Senko launcher, edit the file `%AppData%\NuGet\NuGet.Config` (sometimes `%AppData%\Roaming\NuGet\NuGet.Config`) to add the vvvv nuget feed:
+This step is necessary until vvvv gamma uses the official Stride version.

+Add the vvvv nuget feed to the `Nuget.config` file before running the Stride launcher.
+The file is located at either one of these paths:
+* `%AppData%\NuGet\NuGet.Config`
+* `%AppData%\Roaming\NuGet\NuGet.Config`

+Simply add this line below to the other feeds:
 ```xml
 <add key="vvvv-public-feed" value="http://teamcity.vvvv.org/guestAuth/app/nuget/v1/FeedService.svc/" />
 ```
-* Running the Stride launcher now shows the vvvv builds of Stride
+* If you run the Stride launcher now, it shows the vvvv builds of Stride
-* Install the version that is used in the vvvv gamma that you are running
+* Install the version that is referenced in the vvvv gamma that you are running
 ### Open Game Solution
 * Start the Stride Game Studio and open `UITestGame/UITestGame.sln`
 * Update all packages if you get asked